Dougie Hamilton Game Preview: Devils vs. Wild

 Hamilton Season Stats Insights

+- In 8 games this season, Hamilton has a plus-minus rating of -2, while averaging 21:44 on the ice per game.

-- Hamilton has a goal in three of seven contests this season, but no multi-goal games so far.
+- Hamilton has a goal in three games this season through eight games played, but has not had multiple goals in any of those games.

-- In five of seven games this season, Hamilton has recorded a point, and in one of those games he came away with multiple points.
+- In five of eight games this year, Hamilton has registered a point, and in one of those games he came away with multiple points.

-- In three of seven games this year, Hamilton has had an assist, but no games with multiple assists.
+- Hamilton has an assist in three of eight games this year, but has not recorded two or more in a game so far.

-- Hamilton has an implied probability of 53.5% to eclipse his point total based on the odds.
+- The implied probability that Hamilton goes over his points over/under is 51.2%, based on the odds.

 Sign up for Underdog fantasy today.